milospav7/react-filterify/README.md

 - Support for operators show/hide flag on reducer configuration level
 - Other(more complex) filters should be handled with custom filter schema prop(eg: customSchema="Users/any(u: u/Books/any(b: b/Name eq {{value}}))")
 - Introduce 'type' parameter in filter description (number, boolean, string, datetime, etc..)
-- Optional prop to hide additional filter operators (useful when external service does not support built-in operators, e.g. basic filtering in REST APIs when only 'equal' is supported)
+- Optional prop to hide additional filter operators
 - Optional exclude of ceratin built-in operator/s
 - Extend documentation with real examples
 - Async dropdown filter to support searchable and dynamic dropdown options, not just static ones as supported with DropdownFilter component